blakeblackshear/frigate/docs/docs/guides/configuring_go2rtc.md

 - WebRTC or MSE for live viewing with higher resolutions and frame rates than the jsmpeg stream which is limited to the detect stream
 - Live stream support for cameras in Home Assistant Integration
-- RTSP (instead of RTMP) relay for use with other consumers to reduce the number of connections to your camera streams
+- RTSP relay for use with other consumers to reduce the number of connections to your camera streams

 # Setup a go2rtc stream